 The Bennett Comprehension Test is administered in many ways.
 The questions are read over to you either in the group or individually.
 However, some testers may prefer to use tape recorders to read the questions.
 Some others may like to put questions on your desktop for you to select the correct answers.

-When you answer the items in any mechanical aptitude test, each of your correct answer is counted to complete your personality profile.
+When you answer the items in any mechanical aptitude test, each of your correct answers is counted to complete your profile.
 However, these raw scores are useless unless they are interpreted in the way as manual of the Bennett test defines.
 You are required to answer all 68 multiple choice questions within the given thirty minutes.

 For jobs requiring multiple aptitudes, the BMCT is most effective when used in combination with other tests.

-4) The forces acting on a point are concurrent forces and they are in equilibrium if resultant force is zero.
+4) The forces acting on a point are concurrent forces, and they are in equilibrium if resultant force is zero.